CyberBeeOfficial/Driver/README.md

 ## Introduction

-This documentation guides clients through connecting and reading pose data from devices over UART/USB interfaces, focusing on robotics and similar applications.
-It includes comprehensive instructions for hardware connections, serial communication via Python scripts, and detailed API documentation for command execution.
+The CyberBee Driver API facilitates the communication between computing devices, such as the Raspberry Pi 4B, and the BeeMX8 module,This documentation guides clients through connecting and reading pose data from devices over UART/USB interfaces, focusing on robotics and similar applications.
+It includes comprehensive instructions for hardware connections, serial communication via Python Or CPP scripts, and detailed API documentation for command execution.

+**!Important Note!:**
+Currently Use The CPP Version it's more stable, outgoing commands are not supported and default baud rate is 115200.
+BeeMX8 support USB-C connector - next release will also support the UART on the BeeMX8.

 ## Client-Side Setup

 ### Hardware Connection

-- **Identify USB/UART Port:** Connect your Raspberry Pi 4B to your computer using the appropriate micro USB connection.
+- **Identify USB/UART Port:** Connect your Raspberry Pi 4B or other computing module to the CyberBee BeeMX8 using the appropriate USB-C or UART port connection.
 The port should be recognized as COMx on Windows or /dev/ttyUSBx or /dev/ttyACMx on Linux.

+- **Port Names:**
+    -   For **UART** GPIO on Pi 4B: Use **/dev/ttyAMA0.     **
+     -  For **BeeMX8:**
+           -  **Type-C Port**: **/dev/ttyUSB0** or **/dev/ttyUSB1**

+         -  UART Connector: **/dev/ttymxc0**

 ### Verifying Connection

-- **Tools Required:** Use PuTTY for Windows or screen for Linux, configured with the correct port number and baud rate (default 115200).
+Use PuTTY on Windows or screen/minicom on Linux, configured with the correct port number and the default baud rate of 115200, to verify the connection.
+Send Messages between devices to cehk data passes.

 ## Serial Communication API Documentation